578046/578046/README.md

 - 👀 I’m interested in frontend and backend, and later wants to learn cloud computing and more security
 - 🌱 I’m currently learning  Machine learning engineering and more javascript
 - 🌱 I'm finishing my computer engineer bachelor autumn 2021
 - 💞️ I’m looking to collaborate on interesting and challenging tasks where I can assist with my competence.
-I enjoy working in team!
+I enjoy working in a team environment!
 - 📫 How to reach me: silja.storkildsen@gmail.com

 <!---